lbstr/inspect-dir/README.md

 A small app that provides information on files in a given directory.

+## Proof of Concept

+This was built as a proof of concept for a larger application.
+I wanted to have a working version of a small app that gives me certain information on the files in a particular directory.
+I'd like to make this useful for others.

 ## TODO

 - [ ] Decide how to declare the chosen directory (e.g. env variable, parameter, config file)
 - [ ] Use async methods
 - [ ] Add usage and examples to README